Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation: Materials and Methods

 \subsection{Language model fine-tuning}

 The SLMs used in this study were fine-tuned from 4-bit quantized base models using LoRA\cite{lora} to enable memory-efficient training on consumer-grade GPUs.
 LoRA adapters were injected into both the attention and feed-forward projection layers, including the $q, k, v, o$, gate, up, and down projections.
-At the same time, all original model weights were kept frozen.
-To mitigate the accuracy degradation typically associated with low-bit quantization, we adopted dynamic 4-bit quantization provided by the Unsloth framework.
+Additionally, all original model weights were kept frozen.
+To reduce the losses in accuracy typically associated with low-bit quantization, we adopted dynamic 4-bit quantization provided by the Unsloth framework.
 Hyperparameters related to the training process are summarized in Table~\ref{tab:lora_hyperparams}.
 For both the knowledge-base SLM and the command SLM, Phi-4, Mistral-v0.3, and Llama-3.2 were fine-tuned using an identical set of training hyperparameters.
 Supervised fine-tuning is adapted to the training process.

 During tokenization, input sequences exceeding the maximum token length were truncated, and an end-of-text token was appended to explicitly indicate the termination of the generation sequence.
 Inputs shorter than the maximum length were padded with a special padding token, and corresponding attention masks were applied so that padded tokens were ignored during loss computation and gradient updates.
 Model training was performed using supervised fine-tuning based on the tokenized dataset.
 Optimization was carried out using the 8-bit AdamW optimizer\cite{adamw} with a linear learning-rate schedule and a constant warm-up phase.
 To avoid memory offloading due to GPU memory limitations and to improve training efficiency, gradient accumulation was employed, updating model parameters every eight mini-batches.
 All fine-tuning and inference processes can be conducted on a single NVIDIA RTX 5090 GPU.